Generic Name: menotropins (MEN-oh-TROE-pins)

 - if you have a history of twisting of the ovaries (ovarian torsion), ovarian cysts, or stomach surgery

 Some MEDICINES MAY INTERACT with menotropins.
 However, no specific interactions with menotropins are known at this time.
 Tell your health care provider if you are taking any other medicines.

-This may not be a complete list of all interactions that may occur.
 Ask your health care provider if menotropins may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use menotropins:

 Use menotropins as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Menotropins is administered as an injection either under the skin (subcutaneously) or into a muscle (intramuscularly).
 If you are using menotropins at home, carefully follow the injection procedures taught to you by your health care provider.

 - Do not use menotropins if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

 - Keep this product, as well as syringes and needles, out of the reach of children and away from pets.
 Do not reuse needles, syringes, or other materials.
 Ask your health care provider how to dispose of these materials after use.
 Follow all local rules for disposal.

 - If you miss a dose of menotropins, contact your doctor to find out what to do.